railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 * :guilabel:`Address Type` : \ ``Default``\ .

 Then add \ ``Customers``\   in the :guilabel:`Categories` field. :guilabel:`Save` the form.
-To check your work you can go to the menu :menuselection:`Partners --> Partner Categories` and click on each category in turn to see the companies in the category.
+To check your work you can go to the menu :menuselection:`Partners --> Partners --> Partners by Categories` and click on each category in turn to see the companies in the category.

 .. note:: Multiple Partner Categories